T3kan0/PowerBI/README.md

 * MS Power BI Desktop

 ### About the Dashbard 💾
 The dashboard can be viewed here https://app.powerbi.com/links/0OSZufb8o9?ctid=8efc1bb9-b90f-4a48-bf6c-ba0686193b80&pbi_source=linkShare.
+The dashboard enables the to keep track and measure the performance of the project, while also providing data transparency and accessibilty, which combine to help organizations identify changes within the project in real-time.